dwyl/hits/README.md

 #### View the Entity Relationship (ER) Diagram

-Now that the Postgre database tables have been created, you can fire up your database client
+Now that the Postgres database tables have been created, you can fire up your database client
 (_e.g: DBeaver in this case_)
 and view the Entity Relationship (ER) Diagram: